Who are homeowner loans suitable for?

 How to get a homeowner loan with bad credit

 Register on the electoral roll

-2. Make sure your report is up to date
+Make sure your report is up to date

 Set up direct debits

-Paying your bills on time, every time, will help you to gradually build up your credit score.
-So, you don’t miss any payments or pay late, we recommend that you set up direct debits or standing orders.
+Paying your bills on time, every time, will help you gradually build up your credit score.
+So, to ensure you don’t miss any payments, we recommend that you set up direct debits or standing orders.
 That way, the payments will come out of your bank account each month, without you having to set yourself payment reminders.